RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/ldap-on-k8s.md

       memory: 3Gi
 ```

-### LDAP Configuration
+### LDAP configuration

 A new Redis Enterprise cluster does not have any LDAP configuration but is ready
 to accept them.
 The saslauthd daemon is already running and configured to use
 LDAP as a mechanism.
 All you need to do is to provide the cluster
 with the LDAP configuration information (see [saslauthd’s configuration reference](https://github.com/cyrusimap/cyrus-sasl/blob/master/saslauthd/LDAP_SASLAUTHD)).

-Using the example LDAP server we setup, a minimal set of configuration parameters for saslauthd:
+The following configuration parameters for `saslauthd` reference the LDAP server we just configured:

 ```
 ldap_servers: ldap://ldap-openldap.bdb.svc:389